From Zero to Federation in 5 Steps using Cosmo

 Authenticate with the CLI

-We need to make sure that the CLI can talk with the Cosmo Control Plane to be able to publish the Subgraphs and compose them.
+We need to ensure that the CLI can communicate with the Cosmo Control Plane so that we can publish and compose the subgraphs.

-Alternatively, you can log into the Cosmo Dashboard, click on API Keys, and export the generated API key using the following cmd.
+Alternatively, you can log into the Cosmo Dashboard, click on API Keys, and export the generated API key using the following command.

-We're done with the prerequisites, let's now start with the real work!
+Now that you're done with the prerequisites let's start with the real work!

 Build and Deploy Subgraphs

 The first step is for each team to build and deploy their Subgraphs.
 You can deploy the Subgraphs on any infra you want.
-It's not required to publicly expose the Subgraphs.
-You can make them accessible on the public internet, or keep them private in your own VPC or on-premises.
-In a later step, you will deploy the Cosmo Router to the same infra, so the only requirement is that the Router is able to communicate with the Subgraphs over the network.
+It's not required to expose the Subgraphs to the public.
+You can make them accessible on the public internet or keep them private in your own VPC or on-premises.
+In a later step, you will deploy the Cosmo Router to the same infra, so the only requirement is that the Router can communicate with the Subgraphs over the network.

-For the sake of simplicity of this guide, we assume that you make the "Posts" Subgraph accessible on the URL `https://posts.domain.com` and the Users Subgraph on the `https://users.domain.com` URL.
+For the sake of this guide's simplicity, we assume that you make the "Posts" Subgraph accessible at the URL `https://posts.domain.com` and the "Users" Subgraph accessible at the URL `https://users.domain.com`.

-To get you through this tutorial as easily as possible, we've prepared two Subgraphs for you in the Demo Project.
-You can use these two and follow all steps closely, or you can use your own Subgraphs and mimic the rest of the steps.
+To help you get started quickly, we have prepared two compatible subgraphs in the Demo Project.
+You can either use these and follow along step by step or create your own subgraphs while mimicking the rest of the setup.

 In the demo project, we have two simple Subgraphs that are compatible, meaning that they will compose into a federated Graph without errors.
-You can run the subgraphs locally using npm run dev
+You can run them locally, but you’ll need two terminal windows—one for each subgraph.

 Create and Publish Subgraphs

-Once your teams have deployed their subgraphs, we now have to register them on Cosmo and publish their GraphQL Schemas to the Registry.
-It is as simple as running 2 commands create
+Once you have deployed the subgraphs, the next step is to register them on Cosmo and publish their GraphQL schemas to the Registry.
+This process is as simple as running two commands: create

 and publish